Aqvafor-AI/Test-assignment-for-a-Data-Scientist/README_EN_Data_Scientist__Test.md

 ---

-The Jupyter notebook `Тестовое_задание_на_позицию_Data_Scientist.ipynb` implements a solution for a **Data Scientist test assignment** focused on forecasting sales and analyzing the impact of advertising campaigns.
+The Jupyter notebook `s7-data-scientist-test.ipynb` implements a solution for a **Data Scientist test assignment** focused on forecasting sales and analyzing the impact of advertising campaigns.

 ## 🎯 Objective
 1. **Forecast sales** for the period **2017–2018**, using the known advertising schedule.